AryaRajeev08/IITM-Mini-Project/Index Integrity Check/README.md

 - Use **scheduled jobs** to execute the script periodically.
 - Refer to **Job_scheduled.png** and **Preview_jobschedule.png** for guidance on setting up automation.

-## Contact

-For any issues or improvements, please open an issue in the GitHub repository.